UConn Huskies football: Burton Family Football Complex

 The Huskies on-campus home is at the Burton Family Football Complex on Stadium Road in Storrs, Connecticut.
-It contains the coaches offices, team meeting rooms, video facilities, dining hall and student-athlete lounge.
+It contains the coaches' offices, team meeting rooms, video facilities, dining hall and student-athlete lounge.
 Construction began in the fall of 2004 and it officially opened in July 2006.

 The building is named after Robert Burton, who in 2002 made a donation of $2.5 million to the University of Connecticut.
 The original location of the building was to be where Memorial Stadium stands.
 However, it was later decided to construct the building across the street.

 Mark R. Shenkman Training Center

 Alongside the Burton Family Football Complex is the 85000 sqft Mark R. Shenkman Training Center.
 The indoor training center includes a full-length football field and an 18000 sqft strength and conditioning center.
-The training center was made possible by a $2.5 million gift from Connecticut businessman and UConn alum, Mark Shenkman.
+The training center was made possible by a $2.5 million gift from Connecticut businessman and UConn alum Mark Shenkman.

-Construction of the Mark R. Shenkman Training Center and the Burton Family Football Complex were handled in tandem by HOK Sport + Venue + Event and JCJ Architecture.
+Construction of the Mark R. Shenkman Training Center and the Burton Family Football Complex were handled in tandem by HOK Sport (now Populous) and JCJ Architecture.
 Upon completion in the summer of 2006, both buildings were granted a LEED silver designation.
 They are the first buildings on the University of Connecticut campus, and the first football facilities in the nation to be certified as a "green building."